taskflow/taskflow/README.md

 ### *emplace/placeholder*

-You can use `emplace` to create a task for a target callable.
+You can use `emplace` to create a task from a target callable.

 ```cpp
 // create a task through emplace